HomeAIBoost Local Reach with AI-Friendly Listings

 5. Establish a regular update schedule for each platform

-According to Google’s Local Services guidelines, businesses should regularly review and update their service settings to ensure they’re reaching the right customers.
-This principle applies to all listing platforms.
+Google’s Local Services guidelines say businesses should regularly review and update their service settings to keep reaching the right customers.
+That applies to every listing platform.

 Success Story: The Neighbourhood Bakery